“If you want to make God laugh, tell Him your plans.” – Woody Allen

 With four dogs, the tests will prove expensive and if just one dog fails, we won’t be able to travel anyway.
 If the UK leaves with a deal, the tests may be unnecessary, so we would prefer to avoid them.
 We are also not prepared to risk our fur babies being impounded or put into quarantine if we get things wrong,

-If we bring the dogs back to the UK, they may not be able to travel back to the EU without a titer test, but we can have the test carried out if necessary in Italy.
-During the 3 month wait, the dogs will still be able to travel freely within the EU, so long as we don’t return to the UK.
+Once we bring the dogs back to the UK, they will still be able to travel back to the EU because they have had their titer tests.
+During the 3-month wait, the dogs will still be able to travel freely within the EU, so long as we don’t return to the UK.

 This information is for guidance only.
 Please see my Disclaimer.
 The situation is changing constantly, so please check for the most up-to-date information on the Government websites via the links below before you travel.

 References and Links